arunwagle/DemoRepo/clients/Mizuho/Reporting/src/main/bin/scripts/moveToCloud/README.md

 # Setup
 #### Important files

-* prepare.sh : Modify the file to update as per your environment
+Modify the file to update as per your environment

+* prepare.sh
   - SOURCE_CSV_FOLDER : Source location for all the CSV files on the local system

   - CSV_LANDING_ZONE_FOLDER : Landing zone for CSV files from which we move the files to the Object storage